 Most managed service providers are highly motivated entrepreneurs who work on per project basis.
 It's in their best interest to get things done as soon as possible.
 They are not constricted by anyone, which can't be said for people who are a part of your in-house team.

 One of the common issues when running an in-house team is bias.
 In other words, the management is too close to the problem that they often neglect obvious issues.
 Managed service providers are much more objective and can create solutions to tackle specific situations.

 Although customers have a direct line of communication with their service providers, it sometimes takes time to address the issues.
-Response time to a crisis is much slower compared to that when you have a dedicated team.
+Given that the service provider may be working with several clients simultaneously, response times during a crisis could be slower than with an in-house team.